 - What is the IP address of my security camera?

 Most IP Cameras come with a mobile app that will allow you to view on-demand or recorded videos.
-While mobile apps are different by brands, most apps will display the IP address of the camera one way or another.
+While mobile apps are different by brand, most apps will display the IP address of the camera one way or another.
 Typical apps will display the IP Address on the network page.

 - How to view your IP camera remotely?

 Most IP cameras allow you to view your camera remotely via either the mobile app or a web browser.
-If you installed your mobile app correctly, it will automatically know the IP address of your camera and will be able to show your camera on-demand.
+If you installed your mobile app correctly, it will automatically know the IP address of your camera and will be able to show your camera on demand.
 Alternatively, you may use a web browser to view your camera by entering the IP address of your IP camera.
-See your IP camera manual for instruction on how to enable and view your camera remotely via a web browser.
+See your IP camera manual for instructions on how to enable and view your camera remotely via a web browser.

 Leave a comment